Cintas Corporation (CTAS) CEO Scott Farmer on Q2 2021 Results - Earnings Call Transcript

 Seth Weber

-Hey, guys, good morning.
+Hey guys, good morning.
 I had a couple of questions on the margins.
 I think, I'm just trying to handicap where we're at with expenses coming back online.
 I think, Mike, I think last quarter you talked about there's about 100 bps, 100 basis points of lower discretionary.
-Has any of the -- have any of those costs started to come back here in the second quarter?
-And how should we think about that, kind of through the rest of the year?
+Has any of the -- have any of those costs started to come back here in the second quarter, and how should we think about that, kind of through the rest of the year?
 Thanks.

 Mike Hansen

 Yes, we continue to manage those costs pretty tightly given the environment that we're in.
-The difference between last year's travel and meetings, which I call out is a 100 basis points in Q1, was about 40 basis points in Q2.
-Now Q1, we normally travel more as we start our fiscal year, but it was still about a 40 basis points benefit.
+The difference between last year's travel and meetings, which I call out is a 100 basis points in Q1 was about 40 basis points in Q2.
+Now Q1, we normally travel more as we start our fiscal year, but it was still about a 40-basis-point benefit.
 And we'll continue to monitor the situation.
-Certainly, I know that our operational people are itching to get out and see our locations and our customers, but given the levels of case -- COVID cases and the environment, we're going to remain pretty tight on those.
+Certainly, I know that our operational people are itching to get out and see our locations and our customers but given the levels of cases -- COVID cases and the environment, we're going to remain pretty tight on those.

 Seth Weber

 Okay.
 Can you just talk about -- have you seen any relief on the cost side on the First Aid and Safety category?
 I know there have been some cost pressures there.
-Have that -- has that kind of loosened up here a little bit with more as weather supplies gotten a little looser or just easier to get?
+Have that -- has that kind of loosened up here a little bit with more as weather supplies has gotten a little looser or just easier to get?
 Just any comments on the First Aid and Safety expense cost side?

 Todd Schneider

 Seth, this is Todd.
 Regarding the First Aid business, certainly there are some PPE type items that are still very challenging to get.
-We are -- we've been blessed to be in a good inventory position to help our customers out with those items.
-But PPE is in short supply.
+We are -- we've been blessed to be in a good inventory position to help our customers out with those items, but PPE is in short supply.
 It had some impact on cost to us in those cases.
-But again, we've looked at it with a long lens, and we've invested appropriately and our customers really appreciate the fact that we've been able to provide products and services, such as PPE and other items to help them get through this challenging time.
+But again, we've looked at it with a long lens, and we've invested appropriately, and our customers really appreciate the fact that we've been able to provide products and services, such as PPE and other items to help them get through this challenging time.

 Mike Hansen

 We do like, Seth, the sequential improvement of gross margin of just about 40% in Q1 to 43% in Q2, and so we're -- we did see some nice performance in our First Aid cabinets in the quarter.
-And as we talked about at the -- in September, that mix of PPE obviously came down a bit with the growth moving from -- in that segment from over 20% Q4 to 17% to 14.5% here in Q2.
-So we're starting to see some of those PPEs turn into the maintenance mode that we've talked about in the last couple quarters.
-And that mix change as well as the improving First Aid cabinet has helped that gross margin and we will -- when we get to a more normalized environment, we certainly believe that those First Aid gross margins are going to trend back towards where we had been pre-COVID.
+And as we talked about at the -- in September, that mix of PPE obviously came down a bit with the growth moving from -- in that segment from over 20% in Q4 to 17% to 14.5% here in Q2.
+So, we're starting to see some of those PPEs turn into the maintenance mode that we've talked about in the last couple quarters, and that mix change as well as the improving First Aid cabinet has helped that gross margin, and we will -- when we get to a more normalized environment, we certainly believe that those First Aid gross margins are going to trend back towards where we had been pre-COVID.
 There's nothing structural or no change in the business that would lead us to believe otherwise.

 Operator